Providing secure remote access to serial and USB ports of connected managed devices is a key piece of the Opengear console server solution.

 Lighthouse presents these links in the format ssh://username:console_server_name:email@example.com/ – it's then up to your web browser and SSH client to parse the link and start the connection.

-Unfortunately, the default : delimiter can be incorrectly parsed, truncating the full username.
+Some applications interpret everything following the : delimiter as a password, and truncate it for security reasons.
 If this is the case, you may set an alternative Console Gateway Delimiter:

 - Login to the Lighthouse browser UI as root